If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 Taking it off of your wrist and putting it on your ankle, is similar to wearing shoes on your hands.
 Sure, you could, but the shoemakers spent all of their time developing a shoe that fits on your foot.

-If you wanted shoes for your hands, you’d buy gloves.
+If you wanted shoes for your hands, you’d simply buy gloves; after all, it just so happens that you sometimes need a pair anyway.

 Are There Any Companies That Make An Activity Tracker For Your Ankle?